Tommee Tipps

 It’s good to know exactly what you’re looking for when it comes to nappy rash.
 The rash itself can range from a mild to a large rash that can spread across a baby’s bottom and thighs.

-How to prevent nappy rash
+How to help nappy rash

 The best way to deal with nappy rash is to try and avoid it in the first place.
 Here are some of the best methods of avoiding nappy rash:

-Change your baby’s nappy often
+• Change your baby’s nappy often

 It’s best to change your baby’s nappy right away as soon as you notice it’s wet or dirty.
 When you do change your baby’s nappy, be sure to use baby wipes that are free from fragrance or alcohol.

 You should wash your baby enough to keep them clean and their skin hydrated but not too much to dry out their skin.
-Top and tailing can be done if your baby needs an extra clean between baths.

-Avoid soap and bubble bath
+• Avoid soap and bubble bath

-Keep your baby’s nappy area dry
+• Keep your baby’s nappy area dry

 It’s important to dry your baby gently after washing them by patting – not rubbing – their skin.
 Also, try to avoid talcum powder, as it could irritate their delicate skin.

-Choose the right size nappy
+• Choose the right size nappy

 It’s important to make sure your baby’s nappy fits correctly.
 It should be snug under the belly button and the tape should be fastened evenly.

-Have some nappy-free time
+• Have some nappy-free time

 Especially after a bath, you might want to pop your baby on a towel and let them wriggle around in the nude for a while before putting them in a fresh nappy.

-Wash your hands
+• Wash your hands

 Anyone who changes your baby should make sure that they clean their hands thoroughly before and after every change.